Spondylolisthesis Treatment in Arlington, TX

 Spondylolisthesis is a common cause of back and leg pain in both adolescents and adults.
 Spondylolisthesis describes the abnormal slipping or dislocation between two vertebrae.
 The causes, severity, and symptoms associated with spondylolisthesis are quite variable.
 Many people with spondylolisthesis have no symptoms while others may have chronic low back pain, leg pain, or neurogenic claudication from spinal stenosis.
 Spondylolisthesis is commonly seen in conjunction with lumbar stenosis.

 Our surgeons at Texas Spine Associates have extensive experience in treating Spondylolisthesis.
 Texas Spine Associates offers accurate diagnosis and minimally invasive, cutting edge treatment for a variety of spinal conditions.
 To learn more about treatments for spondylolisthesis, request a consultation at any of our convenient locations throughout the Dallas/Fort Worth Metroplex.
 Or you can call us at (972) 987-0969 to schedule your appointment.
+We have offices in Arlington, Flower Mound, Fort Worth, Granbury, Irving, Southlake, and Weatherford.

 Types of Spondylolisthesis